garretgonzales/github-finder/README.md

 # GitHub Finder

-**Create a React app that allow the user to search for GitHub users.**
+**Create a React app that allows the user to search for GitHub users.**

 **Technologies:**
 React.js, HTML, CSS, GitHub API